jadonvanyo/convenient-converter/README.md

 # convenient-converter
 convert video files to mp3s that are delivered to your email inbox

+## Initialization
+Starting this project will require you to create secret.yaml files for each of the following directories:
+    -

 ## Initialize Database

     mysql -u root -p < init.sql